Brattle Economists Study Impact of Reinsurance Taxes on the U.S. Insurance Market

 In a separate article published in Tax Notes, the authors recently described that affiliate reinsurance is critical to providing reinsurance capacity to the U.S, and the need for capital in the insurance sector has been heightened by the spate of natural disasters in the U.S. this year.

 The study was authored by Brattle Principals Michael Cragg and Bin Zhou, Senior Associate Jehan deFonseka, and Lawrence Powell of The University of Alabama.
-It was prepared for the Coalition for Competitive Insurance Rates and funded by the Association of Bermuda Insurers and Reinsurers (ABIR), and can be downloaded using the link below.
+It was prepared for the Coalition for Competitive Insurance Rates and funded by the Association of Bermuda Insurers and Reinsurers (ABIR), and can be downloaded below.